-Millions of Indians believe in the importance of degree based education and how a degree can help improve one’s career prospects and by extension, one’s life.
-However, a tight labour market and the millions of qualified but unemployable degree holders is a huge crisis waiting to happen.
+Millions of Indians believe in the importance of degree-based education and how a degree can help improve one’s career prospects and by extension, one’s life.
+However, a tight labor market and the millions of qualified but unemployable degree holders is a huge crisis waiting to happen.
 Young Indian men and women who have relied on student loans to get a degree are now stuck between a rock and a hard place and their debts are putting them at risk of poverty.
 For every batch of students who graduate from university, the country suffers from an unemployment jolt, according to the Times of India, making it harder for new graduates to get job security.
-The good news is, getting advice on which career path to take and doing everything to fill all the skills required for said career can save fresh graduates from financial difficulty.
+The good news is, getting advice on which career path to take and doing everything to fill all the skills required for a said career can save fresh graduates from financial difficulty.

 An Increase in Student Debt Defaults

-In an interview with The Hindu in 2017, Devesh Kapur of the University of Pennsylvania said that public loans for higher education have grown from ₹ 300 crore in the year 2000 to ₹ 72,000 crore seven years later.
+In an interview with The Hindu in 2017, Devesh Kapur of the University of Pennsylvania said that public loans for higher education have grown from ₹ 300 crores in the year 2000 to ₹ 72,000 crores seven years later.
 With the rise of degree holders in the country who are deemed by employers as unemployable, according to The Wire, the loan defaults are likely to overwhelm the country’s public funds.
 Banking institutions are also dealing with education loan defaults and it is costing them a lot of money.
 While it is understandable for fresh graduates to not pay off student debt, it is important to find ways to pay it in full i.e. from their salaries or through refinancing.
 Defaulting on a loan has dire consequences.
 Aside from fines and accrued interest, borrowers will get a low credit rating and will even be putting their guarantors in a difficult financial situation.
 Graduates who opt to ignore their loans because they cannot pay for them will not be able to borrow more money from any lending institutions in the next 10 years.

 A Complex Problem